 I've also done a little testing (and if you follow me on Instagram or Facebook, you might have seen my story/highlights) on making a gluten/dairy-free white sauce.
 Made easy with any number of non-dairy milk alternatives (I used a pea protein milk by Ripple - this isn't sponsored just my opinion), I found combining the pea protein milk with a roux from olive oil + brown rice flour to be a really nice option.
 The white sauce came together very nicely and tasted like it would make a great canvas for any herbs, non-dairy cheeses or seasonings.

-if using for a mac n’cheese or au gratin recipe, a triple recipe will make enough for 1 lb of pasta.
+For many: if using for a mac 'n cheese or au gratin recipe, a triple recipe will make enough for 1 lb of pasta.